mfgallagher/panthera/README.md

 # panthera

-To install and run project:
+To run project:

-download
+in a terminal in the root folder:
+  - run npm install
+  - run npx hardhat

-in a terminal in the root folder, run npm install
+in a different terminal in the root folder:
+  - run npx hardhat deploy

-cd into the frontend folder, and run npm install again
+  - cd into the frontend folder
+  - run npm install
+  - run npm start